tomi-cuentitas/Adapt-Max-Ent-Alps2Qutip/README.md

 You can adjust any of the flags to match your simulation setup.
 An initial state is already preloaded in Experimental.runs.system_setup.py, consisting of an initial state with polarization only on the first site and maximally mixed-state in the others.

-### 4. Exploration
+### 6. Exploration

-With everything installed, the only steps left are to write your own Adaptive Max-Ent evolutions in Jupyter Notebook using our libraries, see Tutorials for some examples.
+With everything installed, the only steps left are to write your own Adaptive Max-Ent evolutions in Jupyter Notebook using our libraries our with Experimental.runs.main.py script.

 ## Usage